Overview

 3. Click Add when done.
 The rule is added to the Policy Rules list.

 Note: For the rule to be preserved upon exiting the Admin Console, the rule must be published.
-See Publishing Rules below.
+See Publishing rules below.
 Multiple rules can be defined before publishing them.

 In addition to setting a policy for a specific transaction type, you can set a policy that applies to all transaction types.
 The following provides an example that writes a policy that denies authentication for any transaction type that matches the criteria set in the policy.

-Example: Creating a Rule to Deny Authentication
+Example: Creating a rule to deny authentication

 This example creates a rule that denies users from the QA Group attempting to authenticate or add a device that is installed with an Authenticator version less than 2.40.0.